afs-public/ascend-sdk-typescript/docs/models/components/irarothenrollmentmetadatacreatedividendreinvestmentplan.md

 # IRARothEnrollmentMetadataCreateDividendReinvestmentPlan

-Option to auto-enroll in Dividend Reinvestment; defaults to true
+Option to auto-enroll in Dividend Reinvestment; defaults to DIVIDEND_REINVESTMENT_ENROLL

 ## Example Usage